 Carnegie Mellon University

-Dr. Kass is a Professor in the Department of Statistics at Carnegie Mellon University.
+Dr. Kass is a Professor in the Department of Statistics, the Machine Learning Department, and the Center for the Neural Basis of Cognition at Carnegie Mellon University.
 He received his Ph.D. in Statistics from the University of Chicago.
 Kass has served as Chair of the Section for Bayesian Statistical Science of the American Statistical Association, Chair of the Statistics Section of the American Association for the Advancement of Science, Executive Editor of the international review journal Statistical Science, and founding Editor-in-Chief of the journal Bayesian Analysis.
 He is an elected Fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
-He has been recognized by the Institute for Scientific Information as one of the 10 most highly cited researchers, 1995-2005., in the category of mathematics.
-In 1991 he began the series of workshops Case Studies in Bayesian Statistics, which are held at Carnegie Mellon every odd year, and was co-editor of the six proceedings volumes that were published by Springer.
-He is coorganizer of the workshop series Statistical Analysis of Neuronal Data, which began in 2002 and is held at Carnegie Mellon on even years.
+His current research is at the interface of statistics and neuroscience.
+He is a co-founder and organizer of the workshop series Statistical Analysis of Neuronal Data, which began in 2002 and is held every two years in Pittsburgh.
 Kass has been been on the faculty of the Department of Statistics at Carnegie Mellon since 1981 and served as Department Head from 1995 to 2004; he joined the Center for the Neural Basis of Cognition in 1997, and the Machine Learning Department in 2007.